UDP Flood

 HTTP is the World Wide Web protocol used for data communication between web servers and clients.

-A transport layer protocol in the OSI model, one of the main protocols of the Internet protocol suite.
+TCP is a transport layer protocol in the OSI model, one of the main protocols of the Internet protocol suite.

 SSL is a protocol for cryptographically secure data exchange using popular Internet protocols.
 SSL certificates are used to verify that a public key belongs to its actual owner.